-Chawanmushi is a Japanese egg custard appetizer which consists of ginkgo nuts, shiitake mushrooms, kamaboko (Japanese fish cake), and an egg mixture flavored with dashi, soy sauce, and mirin.
-The egg custard is steamed in a cup and often served as a cold or hot appetizer.
-There are many variation and we also put other seasonal ingredients include shrimp, fish, or veggies.
-I’ll be sharing a basic egg custard with chicken today.
+Chawanmushi (茶碗蒸し) is a Japanese steamed egg custard that consists of ginkgo nuts, shiitake mushrooms, kamaboko (Japanese fish cake), and an egg mixture flavored with dashi, soy sauce, and mirin.
+The egg custard is steamed in a dainty little teacup and often served as a cold or hot appetizer.
+With lovely pale yellow and colorful toppings, it is as tasty as it looks.

 We always like to eat chawanmushi with uni (sea urchin) and ikura (salmon roe) on top.
-It’s a little bit of luxury and I can’t describe how delicious it is.
+It’s a little bit of a luxury and I can’t describe how delicious it is.

 - 2 dried shiitake mushrooms